egoist/dum/README.md

 ### Install Packages

-Dum is not a package manager yet, but we forward `install`, `add`, `remove` commands to npm, pnpm and yarn automatically:
+Dum is not a package manager yet, but we forward `install`, `add`, `remove` commands to the package manager you're currently using:

 ```bash
 # Run `npm i` or `yarn` or `pnpm i` depending on the project